substancelab/playbook/README.md

 Geek days should be used for stuff that is somewhat related to the business or to self improvement.
 This could be

-* Contributing to an open source project
+* Contributing to an open source project (you can find contribution suggestions on [Code Triage](https://www.codetriage.com/))
 * Creating an open source project
 * Writing a blog post
 * Learning a new technology